viz-rs/router/README.md

 - Supports `any` for above APIs.

-- Supports `group` for scope router.
+- Supports `scope` for scope routes.

 - Supports `middleware` **WIP**